Find all the registration information you need below including costs, scholarship opportunites, and more!

-The EHO pass includes admission into the Exhibit Hall both Friday and Saturday, the Used Curriculum Exchange, and Exhibitor Workshops.
-An EHO pass does not allow you to attend any of the conference workshops or general sessions.
+The EHO pass includes admission into the Exhibit Hall both Friday and Saturday, the Used Curriculum Exchange, Exhibitor Workshops, and the final General Session on Saturday.
+An EHO pass does not allow you to attend any of the other conference workshops or general sessions.

 8. I really want to be one of the early shoppers into the Used Curriculum Exchange.
 How can I be assured that I will be able to shop early?

 The best assurance for an early shopping time (*see new hours below) is to volunteer to help at the conference.
 As a thank-you for volunteering, you will be in the very first group of shoppers to be admitted into the sale.
 To volunteer, you must first be registered for the conference.

 For pre-registered attendees not volunteering, a shopping time will be assigned to you based on when you register.
 Groups of shoppers are admitted in blocks of 250 shoppers.
 The first 250 shoppers (8 and up) to register are assigned the first shopping time after the volunteers.
 The next 250 registrants are assigned the second time slot, etc.

 Everyone registered for the conference will have an opportunity to shop.
 Volunteers enter first, pre-registered attendees next, then walk-ins and EHO passes in that order.